 Do I need to convert to UTF-8?

-If you are installing Zen Cart v1.5.0 or newer, for the first time, and not preserving data from a prior version, then your site is already using utf8.
-But, your database might still be in latin1 mode due to the server’s master configuration.
-To change the database to utf8, use the instructions here:
+Since Zen Cart v1.5.0 all new sites install database tables with the UTF8 character-set.
+If your site is from an older version, your database might still be in latin1 mode due to the server’s master configuration.
+To change the database to utf8, use the instructions below.

 1. Use this conversion utility to convert your data to UTF8 (AFTER MAKING AND TESTING A DATABASE BACKUP): https://www.zen-cart.com/downloads.php?do=file&id=1318

 2. (If you installed your site NEW since v1.5.0 or newer, then the following are ALREADY done for you.
 But, if you UPGRADED from a version prior to 1.5.0, then you will need to double-check each of the following:)